Snigda0402/Divvy-bike-usage-forecast/README.md

 Predicting the number of trips for Divvy bikes on a monthly basis

-## Expected Outcome :
+## Outcome :

-1. Resource Optimization: Strategically allocate bikes and docking stations to high-demand areas, reducing instances of unavailability or overcrowding.
+**1. Resource Optimization**: Strategically allocate bikes and docking stations to high-demand areas, reducing instances of unavailability or overcrowding.

-2. Expansion and Infrastructure Planning: Installing additional docking stations or expanding Divvy’s bike fleet during months with high demand.
+**2. Expansion and Infrastructure Planning**: Installing additional docking stations or expanding Divvy’s bike fleet during months with high demand.